Otto von Bolschwing: Later life and Investigations

 Von Bolschwing was deposed by the OSI in February 1981.
 Under oath, he acknowledged his prior Nazi affiliations, but maintained that he had been directed to conceal those associations by the CIA.
 Von Bolschwing’s attorneys contended this claim nullified the OSI’s case against their client and declared they would fight the denaturalization in court.
-Nevertheless, OSI Director Allan A. Ryan, Jr. filed a three-count complaint against Otto von Bolschwing with the US District Court for the Eastern District of California in May 1981.
+Nevertheless, OSI Director Allan A. Ryan, Jr. filed a three-count complaint against Otto von Bolschwing with the U.S. District Court for the Eastern District of California in May 1981.
 By this time, however, the elderly von Bolschwing was gravely ill, having been diagnosed with severe emphysema as well as progressive supranuclear palsy (PSP), a rare neurodegenerative disorder.
-His declining condition raised serious doubts about von Bolschwing's competence to stand trial.
 In light of the circumstances, OSI Director Allan Ryan opted to conclude a plea agreement with von Bolschwing's legal representatives.

 Under the terms of the arrangement, von Bolschwing publicly admitted that he had lied about his membership in the Nazi Party, the SS and the RSHA, but was not required to disclose his involvement with Eichmann, the Office of Jewish Affairs or the Bucharest pogrom.
-Von Bolschwing also agreed that he would not contest his loss of US citizenship, while the OSI resolved that it would not attempt to deport him, given his poor health.
-The plea agreement was upheld by the US District Court in Sacramento on 22 December 1981.
+Von Bolschwing also agreed that he would not contest his loss of U.S. citizenship, which he surrendered.
+The OSI resolved that it would not attempt to deport him, given his poor health.
+The plea agreement was upheld by the U.S. District Court in Sacramento on 22 December 1981.
 Otto von Bolschwing died in a nursing home in Carmichael, California ten weeks later, on 7 March 1982.
 He was 72 years old.

 Von Bolschwing remains the highest-ranking Nazi war criminal ever prosecuted by the Office of Special Investigations.